harxhsingh/One-day-Before-Interview/Technical Rounds/JavaScript.md

 **- What is the use of isNaN function?**

-isNan function returns true if the argument is not a number otherwise it is false.
+isNan(Not A Number) function returns true if the argument is not a number otherwise it is false.

 **-  Between JavaScript and an ASP script, which is faster?**